bit6/bit6-ios-sdk/_posts/2014-03-26-multimedia-messaging-menu-controller.md

 layout: nil
 ---

-Let the user to display a menu popup on a text or multimedia message.
-This menu can have options like copy the text, forward the message and send again a failed message.
+Implement a menu popup to enable message forwarding, resending and text copying.

-This menu controller is available on Bit6ThumbnailImageView for multimedia messages and on Bit6MessageLabel for text messages.
+This menu controller is available in Bit6ThumbnailImageView for multimedia messages and in Bit6MessageLabel for text messages.

 <img style="max-width:20%" src="images/menu_copy.png"/>
 <img style="max-width:20%" src="images/menu_foward.png"/>